HOW TO Create an Application Landscape Diagram

 3. Show an example Application Landscape Diagram(see Figure 3) to the owner/client (the CIO) you want to get an assignment from.

-4. State the benefits of having an application landscape visualized, such as having an overview, effective application rationalization, moving to the cloud, deduplication, managing complexity, or fewer misunderstandings with suppliers.
+4. State the benefits of visualizing an application landscape, such as an overview, effective application rationalization, moving to the cloud, deduplication, managing complexity, or fewer misunderstandings with suppliers.

-6. Communicate you have been given the assignment to get sponsors and hands to help you.
+6. Communicate that you have been assigned to get sponsors and hands to help you.

 dragon1 enterprise architecture view layout